zrythm/zrythm/doc/user/editing/clip-editors/piano-roll.rst

 (if selected).
 See :ref:`chord-highlighting` for more information.

-.. tip:: The zoom level can be changed by holding down :zbutton:`Ctrl` and :zbutton:`Shift` and scrolling.
+.. tip:: The zoom level can be changed by holding down :kbd:`Ctrl` and :kbd:`Shift` and scrolling.

 MIDI Arranger
 -------------